sri741084/CAD_Phase1/README.md

 To interact with IBM Db2 Warehouse, we've provided Java code examples that use the IBM Cloud SDK.
 These examples demonstrate how to connect to Db2 Warehouse, execute SQL queries, and retrieve and process data.

+## Used Dataset

+I add the used dataset in xlsx format in my project Respoitry